bpetermann/ts-sicp/README.md

 ## SICP TS

 Repository to accompany me in my study of "Structure and Interpretation of Computer Programs, JavaScript Edition".
-The answers to the exercises are written in TS, but are by no means complete, as some questions require an explanation rather than a test.
+The exercise solutions are written as typescript tests, but are by no means complete, as some questions require an explanation rather than a test.

 ## 🚀 Start